axel-sirota/kafka-course/Java/lab4/exercise.md

 *Windows*

 ```
-./bin/windows/kafka-topics.bat --create --zookeeper localhost:2181 \
+./bin/windows/kafka-topics.bat --create --bootstrap-server localhost:9092 \
 --replication-factor 2 --partitions 3 --topic hurricane

-./bin/windows/kafka-topics.bat --create --zookeeper localhost:2181 \
+./bin/windows/kafka-topics.bat --create --bootstrap-server localhost:9092 \
 --replication-factor 2 --partitions 3 --topic flood
 ```

 *Unix*

 ```
-./bin/kafka-topics.sh --create --zookeeper localhost:2181 \
+./bin/kafka-topics.sh --create --bootstrap-server localhost:9092 \
 --replication-factor 2 --partitions 3 --topic hurricane

-./bin/kafka-topics.sh --create --zookeeper localhost:2181 \
+./bin/kafka-topics.sh --create --bootstrap-server localhost:9092 \
 --replication-factor 2 --partitions 3 --topic flood
 ```

-3- Adapt the Producer to produce randomly to any of the two topics above with an intensity of the disaster between 1 and 10
+3- Adapt the Producer to produce randomly to any of the two topics above with an intensity of the disaster between 1 and 10 and key the topic as well.

 4- Create a consumer called Consumer inside of a package com.honolulu that takes as argument the topic to consume to.
 Make each consumer in the same consumer group.

-5- Start 2 consumer for hurricanes with the command:
+5- Start 2 consumers for hurricanes with the command:

 ```
 mvn clean compile exec:java -Dexec.mainClass="com.honolulu.Consumer" -Dexec.cleanupDaemonThreads=false -Dexec.args="hurricane"